x13a/ncdata/README.rst

 .. code:: text

-    Starting from macOS Big Sur, Apple stopped to save years of notifications and now the database is limited to one week, after that period notifications are automatically deleted.
+    Starting from macOS Big Sur, Apple stopped to store years of notifications and now the database is limited to one week, after that period notifications will be automatically deleted.

 Installation
 ------------